jawahendy/HR-Manager-Windows-App-/README.md

 # HR Manager Windows App

-for build release soon

-for apps flow in video

-for screenshot you can check in screenshot folder
+for build relese you can check folder build run .exe